 The FCC mode is permanent, however you can go back to CE mode from FCC mode by factory reset the headset (in the menu Settings / About).

-To download the videos, simply plug in the USB cable, no need to take SD card out, very handy.
-For the O3 AU, you will get two separate external drives, one for the SD card, one for the internal memory.
-For the Goggles 2, you have to power on the goggles first otherwise connecting USB does nothing.
+To download videos, plug in the USB cable.
+There’s no need to remove the SD card.
+For the O3 AU, you’ll see two separate external drives—one for the SD card and one for the internal memory.
+To download video off the Goggles 2, you should power them on first, otherwise connecting the USB cable does nothing.